wuquanyao/build-a-better-web-together/package-sessions.md

 		// returns an empty string if the key was not found. name := c.Session().GetString("name")

-		c.Write("The name on the /set was: %s", name)
+		c.Writef("The name on the /set was: %s", name)
 	})

 	iris.Get("/delete", func(c *iris.Context) {